resbaz/nectar-cloud-lessons/Resources/Play.md

 **PWD**

-> Forgetful, aren't you?
+> Forgetful, aren't you USER?
 You are in the writing room, just off of the lounge in the home known as computer.

 **USER**

-> I'm going to ECHO my thoughts about OTHER into this new Diary.
+> I'm going to ECHO my thoughts about OTHER into this new Diary...

 **OTHER**